“… all persons interested in road reform to meet for the purpose of forming a national road improvement association”

 It takes a team to run the oldest municipal association in Ontario, Alexandra works with the admin team and is responsible for registration for our courses and assists our students with any questions they may have.
 She helps out our education department and programs with logistics and members service.
 You will most likely speak to Alexandra when you call the Association with any questions and she can help you with invoices, receipts, and confirmation letters and more.

 Lesley oversees billing-related matters including partner associations and payments for events.
 She is the guardian of how administrative tasks and procedures should work at Good Roads.
-She and Laura help the rest of us succeed.
+She Sabrina, and Alexandra help the rest of us succeed.

-Amin divides his time between Good Roads and Municipal Engineers Association (MEA).
-He runs The Road Authority – products, services, and technical solutions used in public infrastructure.
-He also can be seen on our YouTube channel moderating webinars.
-Amin works closely with Dr. James Smith on infrastructure research projects.
+Amin runs The Road Authority – products, services, and technical solutions used in public infrastructure.
+He produces great industry research and works closely with Dr. James Smith on infrastructure research projects.

 Cherry keeps us on track.
 As the keeper of timelines, she’s responsible for all Good Roods event logistics, including education, conference, board meetings, and more.
 Cherry works closely with the education department.
 Deliverables, thanks to Cherry, are met with resounding regularity.